 Microservice architectures are all the rage these days, but what’s really important for long-term maintainability is modularity.
-And it isn’t necessary to use a network boundary to create such modules.
-Indeed, when exploring an unfamiliar business domain it’s won’t immediately be obvious were the boundaries are between those modules.
+It isn’t necessary to use a network boundary to create such modules.
+Indeed, when exploring an unfamiliar business domain, it won’t immediately be obvious where the boundaries lie between those modules.

-It’s the “naked objects” bit that provides us with rigid architectural constraints preventing business logic leaking into adjacent layers.
+Dan Haywood explains how he and a tiny one-and-a-bit pizza team used Apache Isis—an implementation of the naked objects architectural pattern—to build an invoicing system, Estatio, for a real-estate company that owns and operates shopping centers across four countries.
+The “naked objects” bit provides rigid architectural constraints, preventing business logic leaking into adjacent layers.
 But the framework also provides a number of powerful tools to ensure that the modules within the domain layer itself are also decoupled from each other.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com